SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-1.md

 First, we need to create a parent working directory to store your files.
-These lessons will use '~/docker/my-first-container' in your home directory, but you can place it whereever you prefer.
+These lessons will use '~/docker/my-first-container' in your home directory, but you can place it wherever you prefer.
 Open a terminal and create these directories: